• Skip to primary navigation

 • Greek yogurt can be substituted with all sour cream for a traditional french onion dip, or a combination of half sour cream and half (softened) cream cheese.

-• Dip will keep in the refrigerator in a sealed container for 3-4 days.
+• Dip will keep in the refrigerator in a sealed container for up to 5 days.

 Nutrition Estimate